sycno15/Design_Analysis_Algo/README.md

 * **Time Complexity:** O(n^2), where n is the length of the string.
 * **Space Complexity:** O(n^2) for the cost and direction matrices.

-## Contributing

-Contributions are welcome!
-You can:

-* Improve existing implementations
-* Add related algorithms
-* Fix bugs or optimize code

-Please fork the repository, create a branch for your changes, and submit a pull request.

-## License

-This project is licensed under the MIT License.